 Overview of typography for eLearning

 Typography is, simply put, the arranging of text on a page or slide.
 When designing for online usage like e-learning, the principles are slightly different than for print design but beat all, good design is a sweet design.
 If the text on your website isn’t readable, you’ll not sell your product, and in e-learning, the learner may not comprehend the content, so in both cases, it is a fail.
 Let’s take a look at some of the type of basics you should know about to help you build better e-learning courses.
 There are two main sorts of fonts, serif, and Helvetica fonts.
 Serifs are the little tails on the letters.
 The type that has these little tails is called the serif type.
 Any type without serifs, sans meaning without in French, is Helvetica types.
 Notice that each one of the fonts on the left has little tails, albeit each font is extremely different, and therefore the fonts on the proper haven’t any tails because they’re sans serif.
-Here, you’ll see how serif and Helvetica type appears in paragraph form.
-The serif type on the left is easy to read in printed format, but most developers prefer sans serif type for online viewing.
+The serif type is easy to read in printed format, but most developers prefer sans serif type for online viewing.
 Serifs make the letters more distinctive and easier for our brains to recognize.
 They also subtly help connect the letters of the word, making it easier to read in printed format.
 When we are talking about online type, sans serif fonts are considered better for smaller text and low display monitors.
 New readers such as young children can read sans serif text more easily.
 Whichever you choose, make sure it’s readable.